mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 data.timestamp | Time as per the biometric device.
 The biometric device is expected to sync its time from the management server at regular intervals so accurate time could be maintained on the device. data.requestedScore | Floating point number to represent the minimum required score for the capture. data.qualityScore | Floating point number representing the score for the current capture.
-Return NFIQ 2.0 scores for fingerprint. hash | The value of the previousHash attribute in the request object or the value of hash attribute of the previous data block (used to chain every single data block) concatenated with the hex encode sha256 hash of the current data block. error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code. error.errorInfo | Description of the error that can be displayed to the end user.
-It should have multi-lingual support..
+Return NFIQ 2.0 scores for fingerprint. hash | sha256 in hex format (previous "hash" + sha256 hash of the current biometric data (ISO)) error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code. error.errorInfo | Description of the error that can be displayed to the end user.
+It should have multi-lingual support.

 #### Windows/Linux
 The applications that require more details of the MOSIP devices could get them by sending the HTTP request to the supported port range.